 Statement:

-More often than not, words arrive after initial sensory experiences engage my attention.
-Early on a realization evolved that in the making of photographs, I digested stimuli and experience more quickly and completely than my conscious thought could grasp, inevitably choosing to make images by leading with intuition.
-Responding to life’s experiences with an immediate progression of unforced feelings and thoughts, I tend to let go of preconceptions.
+My choices of place and subject usually revolve around my passion for history, philosophy and nature.
+More often than not specific concepts and words arrive after initial sensory experiences engage my attention.
+Early on a realization evolved that in the making of photographs, I digested stimuli and experience more quickly and completely than my conscious thought could grasp, invariably choosing to make images by leading with intuition.
+Letting go of preconceptions and expectations plays a significant role in my process.
+A camera is always ready, and I respond to life’s experiences with an immediate progression of unforced feelings and thoughts.

 Paradoxically, authentic connection with the subject matter of an image tends to recede when I pursue it too actively.
 It often appears that subjects tend to reveal themselves more on their own terms when I don’t impose and am receptive – “Flowing with the current rather than against it or listening more than talking”, I allow himself to drift away from excessive deliberateness or conscious, internal dialogue so that the empirical and intuitive can become my guides.